 There were a lot of reasons why I personally decided a host family would be the best fit for me.

 First, I knew I wanted to really get to experience the culture.
-I did another ILP semester where we all lived in dorms together which was so fun, but I didn't get to know the people or the culture that much — I loved feeling so close to Russia by eating Russian food, speaking Russian, and being able to live with a Russian family.
+I did another ILP semester where we all lived in dorms together which was so fun, but I didn't get to know the people or the culture that much — I loved feeling so close to my ILP country by eating the local food, speaking the language, and living with a family.
+It felt so authentic and was way more impactful for me personally than my other ILP experience.

 Another thing was how I would spend time.
 I am someone who loves their time alone, which can be hard with a house full of other ILP volunteers.
 When living at a host family, I could choose when I wanted to go out with my group, have a movie night or sleepover together, and which nights I just wanted to stay in a read books with my host brother.
 For me, I loved spending time with my group and more quiet time with host family.